data_nobel <- read.csv("http://clsong.com/assets/class_data/data_nobel.csv")PSet 1

 Let’s transform the quick plot into something more publication-ready.
 Specifically, your plot must include:

-- A Title that clearly shows the message of the plot.
+A descriptive title that clearly communicates the message of the plot (use

-- Readable text sizes.
-Make sure axis labels, titles, etc., are big enough to see clearly.
+- Readable text sizes — make sure axis labels, titles, etc., are big enough to read clearly.
+Remember: the default sizes are almost always too small (Chapter 6).

 Of course, you can do so much more than that.
 Explore and be creative!

 We did not cover everything in the class, but it is easy to learn new ggplot2 tricks.
-Below are some potentially useful resources:
+Below is a step-by-step guide:

 Keeping up with the New York Times